Texas Mesothelioma Lawyer

 -Glen Donnelly

-Texas is a big state with a diverse economy and a big population.
+Texas is a large state with a diverse economy and a big population.
 These factors help to explain why so many people in the state have gotten sick with asbestos illnesses.
-Between 1999 and 2017, 2,012 people died from asbestosis, and 2,688 people died from mesothelioma.
-Over 10,000 people died from lung cancer thought to be associated with asbestos.[1]
-Much of the exposure and illness occurred in the more industrial eastern part of the state, especially around Houston, the coast, El Paso, and Dallas.

 Job sites account for most of the asbestos exposure in Texas, but a few natural deposits of asbestos can also be blamed for putting people at risk.
-The deposits are in El Paso County, and while they were never mined for asbestos, there were some former prospects there.[2]
-Disturbing the earth where asbestos occurs can cause fibers to contaminate the air and soil, and even water.

 Texas Oil

 The family members of oil workers were also put at risk of exposure.
 A woman named Ginger Hall, whose husband worked for both Texaco and ExxonMobil in Texas, developed mesothelioma.
 She claimed that the fibers of asbestos her husband brought home on his clothes got into the air of their home.
-She inhaled them over many years and eventually got sick.
-Hall filed a lawsuit against the oil companies her husband worked for, looking for damages and justice.[3]

-The Texas coastline along the Gulf of Mexico has been a boon for the regional oil industry, but it has also made Texas an important player in shipping and shipbuilding.
-Many workers in this industry have been exposed over the years to asbestos.
 This is because the mineral was used heavily in ships for many decades.
-Asbestos, at one time, was in nearly every component of the ships that were built.
+Asbestos, at one time, was in nearly every component of the ships built in Texas.
 It was so popular for shipbuilding because of its lightweight strength and ability to prevent the spread of fires.
 Anyone working in Texas shipyards could have been exposed.

 Other Sites with Asbestos in Texas

-Oil and maritime industries are big in Texas, but the state is also home to many other industries and many different factories, plants, and facilities that have used asbestos.
 These industries include chemical plants, power plants, manufacturing facilities, and others.
 Here are just a few of the known industrial sites that have contained asbestos:

-- Coastal Refining, Corpus Christie
+- Coastal Refining, Corpus Christi

 - Port of Houston, Houston